tommynelson1097/flight-price-predictor/readme.md

   View histograms and box plots of flight prices.

 - **Exploratory Analysis Tab**
-  Explore sample data, column info, and summary statistics.
+  Explore sample data, column info, summary statistics, and model performance metrics/visualizations.

 - **Interactive Flight Predictor Form**
-  Enter flight details and get a predicted price using a regression model.
+  Enter flight details and get a predicted price with a 95% confidence interval using a regression model.

 ---